substrate-developer-hub/substrate-contracts-workshop/0/deploying-your-contract.md

 Smart contracts exist as an extension of the account system on the blockchain.
 Thus creating an instance of this contract will create a new `AccountId` which will store any balance managed by the smart contract and allow us to interact with the contract.

 You will notice on the **Code** tab there is a new object that represents our smart contract.
 We now need to deploy our smart contract to create an **instance**.
+Press the "Deploy" button on the flipper contract:

 ![An image of the Contracts Instance Page](./assets/flipper-instance-page.png)

-The _code for this contract_ is automatically set to the last contract you published.
-You would be able to choose from a drop down of previous contracts if you created others in the past.

 To instantiate our contract we just need to give this contract account an _endowment_ of `10,000,000` and again set the _maximum gas allowed_ to `500,000` units.